jasonhand/academic-kickstart/content/post/monitoring-for-reliability/index.md

 When monitoring for reliability, we are trying to proactively manage not only the availability of a service, but many aspects of reliability.

-Depending on the service and the expectations of the end user some aspects of reliability may be more valuable than others.
+Depending on the service and the expectations of the end user, some aspects of reliability may be more valuable than others.

 [Examinging All Aspects of Reliability](/post/examining-all-aspects-of-reliability/)